Normanndot/pokemon/Pokemon/README.md

 -- Xcode Version: 15.3
 -- SwiftUI, MVVM, XCTest
 -- Open the app in xcode and build the app.
+-- This code will run in Swift 6 without any errors and warnings.

 ## Design Pattern
 -- I choose MVVM as a Design pattern for this App.